danielrosehill/Hebrew-Image-Generation-Eval/README.md

 ![Hebrew rendering comparison - Gemini and Wan succeed, Ideogram and Recraft fail](samples/hero-composite.png)

-An evaluation of major text-to-image models on their ability to accurately render Hebrew text.
+An evaluation of major text-to-image models on their ability to accurately render Hebrew text (prompts: English with request to generate Hebrew word).

 ## Overview